Suspected Legionnaires Outbreak at Newark Apartment Building: 3 Cases Confirmed

 According to health officials, the first case of Legionnaires occurred in December, two other cases were confirmed in the last month.
 However, it is unsure whether the residents were infected inside the apartment building or through external exposure.
 City officials are currently running tests on the building’s water system to determine the source of the contamination.

 In order to reduce the risk of Legionella growth, building water systems need to be tested and monitored.
-Failing to properly maintaining your cooling tower can lead to the spread of the Legionella bacteria and other water-borne illnesses.
+Failing to properly maintain your cooling tower can lead to the spread of the Legionella bacteria and other water-borne illnesses.
 Tower Water can help you do that and we have the resources to help you.
 If you have any questions or concerns regarding your cooling tower give Tower Water a call at (800) 669-9636 today